 Looking into the performance gap

-At the design stage, the performance of the building is estimated through, for example, modelling of the systems, and by the production of an EPC.
-The most common method of assessing the performance of a non-domestic building when it's in use is the production of a Display Energy Certificate (DEC), but this is only mandatory for public buildings, so the performance of most buildings in use is rarely measured at all, except in terms of the cost of energy bills.
+At the design stage, the performance of the building is estimated through, for example, modelling of the systems, and by the production of an Energy Performance Certificate (EPC).
+The most common method of assessing the performance of a non-domestic building when it’s in use is the production of a Display Energy Certificate (DEC), but this is only mandatory for larger public buildings, so the performance of most buildings in use is rarely measured at all, except in terms of the cost of energy bills.

-We worked with members of Wiltshire Council’s Facilities Management team to carry out a Building Performance Evaluation of the Bourne Hill Offices in Salisbury as they were being used.
-Our 52 research tasks included:
+CSE worked with members of Wiltshire Council’s Facilities Management team to carry out a Building Performance Evaluation of the Bourne Hill Offices in Salisbury as they were being used.
+Our research tasks included:

 - Carrying out a Building User Survey